kflagg/useRS3/readme.md

   Knitr file for the presentation with my complete example code.
 - `code.r`
   R script with starter code for the examples.
+- `solution.r`
+  R script with my finished code for the examples.
 - `xtabulate-example.r`
   R script with an example `xtabulate` class and print method that I developed to get my homework done more efficiently.